howellea/Capstone-Maintenance-Engineer-Assist-Platform-MEAP/documents/techDoc.md

-Absolutely!
-Here's your complete `techDoc.md` with the **linked Table of Contents** and all sections cleanly organized:

----

 # Maintenance Engineer Assist Platform (MEAP)

 ## Overview
-The **Maintenance Engineer Assist Platform (MEAP)** is a role-aware full-stack application tailored for industrial environments to help maintenance engineers, technicians (electrical, instrumentation), and mechanics monitor, troubleshoot, and optimize equipment performance.
+The **Maintenance Engineer Assist Platform (MEAP)** is a role-aware full-stack application tailored for industrial environments.
+It supports maintenance engineers, electrical/instrumentation technicians, and mechanics in monitoring, troubleshooting, and optimizing equipment performance.

-The platform connects to a simulated OPC UA server for secure, real-time industrial data and supports historical analytics, equipment profile management, and fault logging/resolution workflows.
+The platform connects securely to a simulated OPC UA server to retrieve real-time industrial data.
+It also supports historical analytics, equipment profile management, and fault logging/resolution workflows.

 ---

-## 📑 Table of Contents
+## 📁 Table of Contents

 - [Overview](#overview)
 - [1.
 System Architecture](#1-system-architecture)